tsackton/taelgar/Cosmology/Multiverse/Echo Realms/Shadowfell/Morkalan.md

 ![[riswynn-solo-session2-ash-plains.png|500]]

 %%^Date:1748%%
 In August of 1748, the Chalice of the Runepriest was recovered by the dwarf adventurer Riswynn.
-Through it, she was drawn to the realm of the Bahrazel, the Heart of the Mountain, and sent (with three companions repaying debts to the Bahrazel) to Morkalan. [[Session 53-54|Hagrim was defeated ]]and the waters of the Chalice of the Runepriest shattered the fabric of the domain, destroying it.
+Through it, she was drawn to the realm of the Bahrazel, the Heart of the Mountain, and sent (with three companions repaying debts to the Bahrazel) to Morkalan. [[Session 53-54 (DuFr)|Hagrim was defeated ]]and the waters of the Chalice of the Runepriest shattered the fabric of the domain, destroying it.
 %%^End%%